An elegant, fairly vigorous, branching cultivar. Leaves with a very long central lobe.

 All your questions about ivy

-What substrate for ivy cuttings?
+Which substrate is best for ivy cuttings?

 For successful ivy cuttings, use a light substrate (to encourage rooting) with good drainage (to prevent rotting of the cuttings).

-For this, you can opt for the special potting soil available on the market.
+To do this, you can opt for the special potting soil available on the market.
 But you can also make your own mixture: ordinary sieved potting soil (to make it finer), plus sand, or perlite or vermiculite (for drainage).
 Mix 2/3 potting soil and 1/3 drainage product.

 Make sure your substrate remains moist, but above all not soggy.